Early human migrations: Early northern Africa dispersal

-Since these previous exits from Africa did not leave traces in the results of genetic analyses based on the Y chromosome and on MtDNA (which represent only a small part of the human genetic material), it seems that those modern humans did not survive in large numbers and were assimilated by our major antecessors.
+Since these previous exits from Africa did not leave traces in the results of genetic analyses based on the Y chromosome and on MtDNA, it seems that those modern humans did not survive in large numbers and were assimilated by our major antecessors.
 An explanation for their extinction (or small genetic imprint) may be the Toba eruption (74,000 years ago), though some argue it scarcely affected human population.

 Coastal migration

 The so-called "recent dispersal" of modern humans took place about 70–50,000 years ago.
 It is this migration wave that led to the lasting spread of modern humans throughout the world.

 A small group from a population in East Africa, bearing mitochondrial haplogroup L3 and numbering possibly fewer than 1,000 individuals, crossed the Red Sea strait at Bab-el-Mandeb, to what is now Yemen, after around 75,000 years ago.
-A recent review has also shown support for the northern route through Sinai/Israel/Syria (Levant).
-Their descendants spread along the coastal route around Arabia and Persia to the Indian subcontinent before 55,000 years ago.
+A recent review has also shown support for the northern route through the Sinai Peninsula and the Levant.
+Their descendants spread along the coastal route around Arabia and Persia to South Asia before 55,000 years ago.
 Other research supports a migration out of Africa between about 65,000 and 50,000 years ago.
 The coastal migration between roughly 70,000 and 50,000 years ago is associated with mitochondrial haplogroups M and N, both derivative of L3.

 Along the way H. sapiens interbred with Neanderthals and Denisovans, with Denisovan DNA making 0.2% of mainland Asian and Native American DNA.